top of page

 Email Your Comments Opposing the Bill

-In your emails to the County Council Members
+In your emails to the Planning Commission Members

-Tell the County Council: No Data Centers "By Right"
+Tell the Planning Commission: No Data Centers "By Right"

 One of the DCWG's primary recommendations is that developers NOT be allowed to build data centers "by right" in their choice of industrial zones.
 The DCWG recommends a floating zone mechanism, requiring that every data center be evaluated and approved individually by the County Council.
 This floating zone mechanism would allow the public and county officials to undertake a more nuanced site assessment, which we think is appropriate because of the intensive nature of data center operation.
 In contrast, the Knapp/Young draft would allow "by right" data center development in industrial zones: if the data center applicant meets generic industrial zoning criteria, they would be entitled to move forward and build.
 Why was DCWG's Floating Zone idea dropped?

-Tell the County Council: We Favor the McKay/Donald Draft Data Center Legislation.
-As we reported in our last newsletter, Council Member McKay circulated another draft data center bill, co-sponsored by Council Member Donald.
-This bill builds on the strengths of earlier drafts and substantively addresses most of the recommendations of the Data Centers Workgroup (DCWG), including the floating zone.
+Tell the Planning Commission We Favor the McKay/Donald Draft Data Center Legislation, which won't be considered until after a vote is taken on the Knapp/Young bill.
+The McKay/Donald bill builds on the strengths of earlier drafts and substantively addresses most of the recommendations of the Data Centers Workgroup (DCWG), including the floating zone.

 We would note that Council Members McKay and Donald represent the districts likely to be most affected by data center construction and operation in Frederick County.
-Council President Young now says that the Council will consider this draft in mid-May, a month after they vote on the weaker Knapp/Young bill.
+Doesn't it make sense to consider their legislation in the same discussion as the Knapp/Young proposal?

 planningCommission@frederickcountymd.gov